ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 - affects all routes (`path`)
 - lasts one day (`maxAge`)

-It should be pointed out that the first two are set by default in SvelteKit, so you can omit them if you want to.
+The first two are set by default in SvelteKit, so you can omit them if you want to.
 Except for the necessary `page` option, all these options are security measures.

 To authenticate users, we write a helper function in a new file (which always has the advantage of better reusability).
 We extract the auth token (if it is present) and decode it with `jwt.verify`.
 If successful, we get the object of type `auth` containing the user ID.
 Otherwise, we return `undefined`.